ritaturk/xenko-docs/manual/getting-started/install-xenko.md

     _Installation status_

 After the installation has finished, the [Xenko launcher](xenko-launcher.md) opens.
-Shortcuts are created for Xenko on the locations that you selected during the installation.
+Shortcuts are created for Xenko in the selected locations.

 Now, you're ready to start using the [Xenko launcher](xenko-launcher.md).